youtube/cobalt/cobalt/site/docs/gen/starboard/doc/evergreen/cobalt_evergreen_overview.md

 The configurable options for Cobalt Updater configuration are:
 * `--evergreen_lite` *Use the System Image version of Cobalt under Slot_0 and turn off the updater for the specified application.*
-* `--disable_updater_module` *Stay on the current version of Cobalt that might be the system image or an installed update, and turn off the updater for the specified application.*

 Each app’s Cobalt Updater will perform an independent, regular check for new Cobalt Evergreen updates.
 Note that all apps will share the same set of slots,